drSpritz/unity-job-system-execution-order-issue/README.md

 - Enable "SuccessSystemsOrder_Spawner" and hit play.
 As result you will be see cloud of 1000 cubes.
 Theese cubes won't move, because "ModifySpeedSystem" multiply 100f by 0f and get 0f as result.

 Second case:
 - Enable "IgnoreSystemsOrder_Spawner" and hit play.
 As result you will be see cloud of 100000 cubes.
-Theese cubes will be move!
+Theese cubes will be move, that marks the "ModifySpeedSystem" doesn't work correct.

-As i understand, when CPU get high loads the systems execution order or Jobs dependency not respects.
+As i understand, when CPU get high loads the systems execution order or Jobs dependency for some reason not respects.